 You’ll see these guys pulling rickshaws throughout the city.
 We didn’t do it but if you’re into this sort of thing, then it may be a good way of seeing Otaru.
-You can purchase vouchers for these Otaru rickshaw tours on Klook.
+You can purchase vouchers for these Otaru rickshaw tours on Klook or Kkday.

 Waiting to cross the street to the canal

 Otaru Canal is the city’s most well-known attraction.
 It’s a tourist attraction now but it used to be an important part of the city’s port system.
 Cargo would be unloaded from large ships onto smaller vessels which would then transport the goods to these warehouses along the canal.
 The canal eventually became obsolete with the construction of modern dock facilities.